Gladiator II: Plot

 Macrinus tricks Caracalla into believing that Geta will blame him for the riot; Caracalla kills Geta with Macrinus' help.
 Lucilla and Lucius reconcile; she gives him her father's ring, which also belonged to Maximus and Acacius.
 Increasingly delusional, Caracalla names his monkey, Dondus, as a consul alongside Macrinus.
 Macrinus persuades the Senate that he can restore order and assumes control of the Praetorians.
-He reveals to Lucilla that he was a slave under Aurelius' rule and vows to avenge himself by becoming emperor.
-Macrinus convinces Caracalla to have Lucilla executed in the Colosseum (the crucifixion being allowed only on slaves and Christians), with only Lucius to defend her, hoping their deaths will trigger another riot that the Senate will defuse by executing Caracalla.
+He reveals to Lucilla that he was a slave under Aurelius and vows to avenge himself by becoming emperor.
+Macrinus convinces Caracalla to have Lucilla executed in the Colosseum with only Lucius to defend her, hoping their deaths will trigger another riot that the Senate will defuse by executing Caracalla.

 Lucius sends Ravi with the ring to request military aid from Acacius' legions outside Rome.
 Lucilla is brought into the Colosseum, accompanied by the senators with whom she conspired, while Lucius rallies the gladiators to revolt against their enslavers.
-Armed with Maximus' sword and armor, he leads the gladiators to defend Lucilla from execution.
-Gracchus is killed in the onslaught, while Macrinus kills Caracalla before fatally shooting Lucilla with an arrow.
-Macrinus flees the rioting city with Lucius in pursuit.
+Armed with Maximus' sword and armor, he leads the gladiators to defend Lucilla against her captors.
+Gracchus is killed in the onslaught, while Macrinus kills Caracalla before fatally shooting Lucilla with an arrow just before Lucius can save her; Lucilla dies in front of Lucius, who promptly chases Macrinus as the latter flees the rioting city.

-Acacius' legions and Macrinus' Praetorians confront each other outside Rome.
-To prevent a battle, Lucius duels Macrinus.
-Lucius ultimately kills Macrinus and reveals his identity as the imperial heir, persuading both armies to unite with him for a stronger Rome.
-Later, Lucius mourns his parents in the Colosseum.
+Acacius' legions and Macrinus' Praetorians confront each other outside Rome just as Lucius catches up to Macrinus in between the two armies.
+To prevent a battle, Lucius reveals his identity as the imperial heir.
+He then duels Macrinus and ultimately kills him, before persuading both armies to unite with him for a stronger Rome.

+In the aftermath, Lucius mourns his parents in the Colosseum later that night.